-Impact of the Conflict in Ukraine on Our Operations
+Impact of the Global Conflicts on Our Operations

-The short and long-term implications of Russia's invasion of Ukraine are difficult to predict at this time.
-The imposition of sanctions and counter sanctions may have an adverse effect on the economic markets generally and could impact our business, financial condition, and results of operations.
+The short and long-term implications of Russia's invasion of Ukraine and conflict in the Middle East are difficult to predict at this time.
+The imposition of current and future sanctions and counter sanctions may have an adverse effect on the economic markets generally and could impact our business, financial condition, and results of operations.